Foreign Language (PK-12)

 Learning Goals and Outcomes

-Goal 1: The student will demonstrate an understanding of adolescent learner development.
+Goal 1: The student will demonstrate an understanding of PK12 learner development.

-Objective 1.1: The student will understand and accurately interpret key concepts, principles, theories, and research about adolescent development in social context.
+Objective 1.1: The student will understand and accurately interpret key concepts, principles, theories, and research about PK12 learner development in social context.

-Objective 1.2: The student will identify the diverse developmental needs and abilities of adolescent learners and use this information effectively when selecting instructional strategies and making curricular decisions with respect to language learning.
+Objective 1.2: The student will identify the diverse developmental needs and abilities of PK12 learners and use this information effectively when selecting instructional strategies and making curricular decisions with respect to foreign language learning.

 Objective 2.1: The student will describe and explain the philosophical and historical foundations of foreign language education and apply this knowledge in analyzing school culture and climate, classroom management, and instructional design.